tibs/beyond-spellchecking-talk/slides.rst

 |think| scope
 -------------

-"Scope" - some part of a document.
+"Scope" - some part of a document

 ``Thing`` must be used with ® in the first *title* to use the name